 SMART-SPACE — Smart Sustainable Public Spaces across the NWE region

-The three-year project, funded by INTERREG North West Europe (NWE), brings together cities and innovation stakeholders (research institutes, SMEs, enterprises) to jointly develop an interoperable smart lighting platform that is adjustable to the specific needs of different municipalities.
+The three-year project, funded by INTERREG North West Europe (NWE), brings together cities and innovation stakeholders (research institutes, SMEs, enterprises).

 - develop an interoperable smart lighting platform adjustable to the specific needs of different municipalities;